nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-You want to make sure that our new regional cluster is labeled as regional.
+Next, you will want to ensure that the new Regional cluster is labeled as regional.
-Since you are using the CLI, you need to pull the package out, modify it, and
+Since you are using the CLI, you will need to pull the package out, modify it, and
 then push the updates back to the Draft revision.
 You will use `kpt` and the
 `set-labels` function to do this.

-To pull the package to a local directory, you use the `rpkg pull` command:
+To pull the package to a local directory, use the `rpkg pull` command:

 ```bash
 kpt alpha rpkg pull -n default mgmt-08c26219f9879acdefed3469f8c3cf89d5db3868 regional
 ```

 The package is now in the `regional` directory.
-So, you can execute the
+So you can execute the
 `set-labels` function against the package imperatively, using `kpt fn eval`:

 ```bash